Anomala hualienensis

 Anomala hualienensis is a species of beetle in the family Scarabaeidae.
 It was described by Ming-Zhi Zhao in 2022.
+It is endemic to Taiwan.

 Etymology

 The species is named after Hualien County, where the type material was collected.

+Description

+Males measure 14.6–16.4 mm in length and 7.6–8.3 mm in width.
+Females measure 16.2–17.8 mm in length and 8.8–9.3 mm in width.
+The body is elongated ovoid and convex in shape.
+Coloration is metallic green, sometimes with distinct blue sheen.
+Females are bulkier and more convex than males.

 Distribution

-This species can be found in Taiwan.
+This species is only known from Hualien, Taiwan.